Omen-design/image-inpainting-system/README.md

 Project Objectives:

-1. This project aims to use advanced techniques to fill the missing parts of an image using deep learning methods.
+1.This project aims to use advanced techniques to fill the missing parts of an image using deep learning methods.

 2.Image Inpainting is the process of reconstructing or retouching an image.
 It has a